 Kieron B. Rooney, Ph.D., a biochemist and associate professor from the University of Sydney said that creatine supplementation may result in abnormalities in glucose homeostasis in the absence of changes in insulin secretion.

 This means that creatine does not increase insulin levels, however, it does change glucose levels.
-As you can imagine, increasing glucose levels before taking a blood glucose test is not recommended (source).

 What about pre-workouts without creatine?